rjpcasalino/blog_bt/src/posts/2023-08-26-Dora_or_Dreaming_in_Hysteria_or_Freud's_Boys.md

 Dreaming is a device we employ to circumvent repression.
 Dreams, dreams, dreams - are a indirect representation of the mind.
 They show us (you) who we are as she plays with her purse.
 Dreams, dreams, dreams are a indirect representation of the mind.

+<span>&#xA7;</span>

 In later life he has a correspondence with Einstein.
 All the adherents of science hope he (who? me. you.) had very little to do with superego, ego and id.

 "Civilization and Its Discontents" and "The Future of An Illusion" were my introductory works.
 Why I started there is because that's what I found at the used book store in Ballard where I picked up what Freud they had.
 Actually, truth be told, I started with the History of the psychoanalytical movement which I guess was the start of his attempt to guide his work after death.
-I actually started with "The Daniel of Death
-" which really speaks about Otto Rank as the one to read ... there are many to read after Freud this mad man of cocaine.
+I actually started with "The Daniel of Death" which really speaks about Otto Rank as the one to read.
+There are so many to read after Freud, the mad man of cocaine.

-I had forgotten that Daniel of Death has some great tidbits on Nazi scum.
+I had forgotten that "Daniel of Death" has some great tidbits on Nazi scum.

-Sexuality is the subject of his greatest concern. my 34th birthday is drawing to a close. what a day it has been.
+Sexuality is the subject of his greatest concern.

 Rank and Freud and the Ego and the Id and the Superego and the cs, pcs, ucs, and the mental apparatus and such like.